Where in the US is the Omicron variant and how quickly is it spreading?

 Because the variant was only discovered weeks ago, scientists are still in the early stages of studying Omicron, though initial studies and analyses offer some clues as to how it compares to other forms of the first.

-Additionally, the Omicron variant appears to spread more quickly than other forms of coronavirus.
-A British study found that Omicron was more than three times more likely to spread inside a household than the Delta variant.
+Additionally, Omicron appears to spread more quickly than other forms of coronavirus.
+A British study found that the strain was more than three times more likely to spread inside a household than the Delta variant.

 As to treating Omicron, public health officials say approved coronavirus vaccines, with the vital addition of a booster shot, are still an effective way to prevent serious illness.